Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 _Cockcroft-Walton (x8) waveforms.
 Output is v(8)._

 Without diode drops, each doubler yields 2Vin or 10 V, considering two diode drops (10-1.4)=8.6 V is realistic.
 For a total of 4 doublers one expects 4·8.6=34.4 V out of 40 V. Consulting @fig:23033, v(2) is about right;however, v(8) is \<30 V instead of the anticipated 34.4 V. The bane of the Cockcroft-Walton multiplier is that each additional stage adds less than the previous stage.
 Thus, a practical limit to the number of stages exist.
-It is possible to overcome this limitation with a modification to the basic circuit. [\[ABR\]](#ABR.bibitem) Also note the time scale of 40 msec compared with 5 ms for previous circuits.
+It is possible to overcome this limitation with a modification to the basic circuit. @ABR Also note the time scale of 40 msec compared with 5 ms for previous circuits.
 It required 40 msec for the voltages to rise to a terminal value for this circuit.
 The netlist in @fig:23033 has a ".tran 0.010m 50m" command to extend the simulation time to 50 msec; though, only 40 msec is plotted.

-The Cockcroft-Walton multiplier serves as a more efficient high voltage source for photomultiplier tubes requiring up to 2000 V. [\[ABR\]](#ABR.bibitem) Moreover, the tube has numerous _dynodes_, terminals requiring connection to the lower voltage "even numbered" nodes.
+The Cockcroft-Walton multiplier serves as a more efficient high voltage source for photomultiplier tubes requiring up to 2000 V. @ABR Moreover, the tube has numerous _dynodes_, terminals requiring connection to the lower voltage "even numbered" nodes.
 The series string of multiplier taps replaces a heat generating resistive voltage divider of previous designs.

 An AC line operated Cockcroft-Walton multiplier provides high voltage to "ion generators" for neutralizing electrostatic charge and for air purifiers.